juhta6/Snake_Game/README.txt

-Hello!
+NOTE

-This game uses ncurses library, so in order to make it work you have to install ncurses to your system.
-I made a shortcut file for installation to make it easier.
-Just run "installNcurses.sh".
+This game uses ncurses library, so better install it on your system beforehand.

-When that is done, you can execute "run.sh" file.
+Once you have it, you can just execute "run.sh" with double click.

-##NOTE##
-#both sh files are executable, so running via terminal is not required